 - 2 tbsp Salad cream to drizzle

-Place the roughly chopped leek and the brocoli and cauliflower stalks also roughly chopped into big chunks.
+- Place the roughly chopped leek and the roughly chopped into chunks the brocoli and cauliflower stalks.

-Activate the food processor and chop until the become rice size bits.
+- Activate the food processor and chop these until they get into rice size bits.

-Add to the grated veg and cheese and mix.
+- Add to the grated veg and cheese and mix all well.

-Sprinkle the Cheyenne pepper a generous pinch of freshly ground pepper, sesame seeds, nutmeg (if you decided to put in) and the eggs.
+- Sprinkle the cayenne pepper a generous pinch of freshly ground pepper, sesame seeds, nutmeg (if you decided to put in) and the eggs.
 Mix until well incorporated.
+Make the burgers by taking a spoonful of the mix and flaten this in your palm.